kadennichols5/Predicting-Life-Ladder/README.md

 |**Perceptions of Corruption** | **Average of binary responses to the following: “Is corruption widespread throughout the government or not?”
 “Is corruption widespread within businesses or not?”**  |
 |**Positive Affect** | **These measures include responses to the following questions: "Did you smile or laugh a lot yesterday?", "Did you experience enjoyment during a lot of the day yesterday?", and "Did you learn or do somethinginteresting yesterday?**  |
 |**Negative Affect** | **Average of three negative affect measures in GWP.
 Worry, sadness, anger for question “Did you experience the following  feelings during A LOT OF THE DAY yesterday?"**  |

+## Key Steps
+-  Data Cleaning
+-  Early Data Visualizations
+-  Visual Analysis
+-  Model Fitting and Model Selection
+-  Conclusion

+## Tools and Techniques
+- **Data Manipulation**:  pandas, NumPy
+- **Data Visualization**: Altair, Matplotlib
+- **Statistical Modeling**: Statsmodels
+- **Handling Missing Data**: Missingno

+## Project Outcomes
+This project will:
+- Provide a comprehensive model explaining the trends of the world's happiness and quality of life.
+- Demonstrate visualizations of how different factors affect the quality of life across the globe.